 GPS: 42.2133, -73.1971 (Trailhead parking)

-The pond nestles comfortably at the bottom of a steep slope.
-This land, which was conserved in partnership with the Massachusetts Division of Fisheries and Wildlife and the Monterey Land Preservation Trust, eventually links up to the Beartown State Forest.
-It’s all open for your exploration, but there are no marked trails.
-The wood roads through the forest were last used for logging in 2005.
-These roads, along with other trails, may be overgrown and hard to follow.
+The surrounding woods and pond were donated by the Hudson and Howard families.
+The land was conserved in partnership with the Massachusetts Division of Fisheries and Wildlife and the Monterey Land Preservation Trust.
+There are no marked trails in the forest but there are wood roads, which were last used for logging in 2005.
+These roads, along with other paths, may be overgrown and difficult to follow.
+But they are open to hikers, hunters, cross-country skiers and snowshoers.

 Steadman Pond is beloved by locals.
 It is a place many appreciate as a quiet sanctuary.
 No one appreciates this peaceful place more than Sarah Hudson, who together with her brother Barclay Hudson, made the gifts that conserved Steadman Pond and its surroundings.